Mississauga Festival Choir

 With over 150 singers, MFC is the largest and most spirited community choir in our city.
 We first came together in 1984 to celebrate Mississauga's 10th anniversary, and we stayed together to celebrate the joy of singing in a choral community like no other.
 Our spirited singing springs from our no-audition policy.
 Everyone who loves to sing is welcome to join us, and audiences hear the joy in every song.

-Under the leadership of David Ambrose, MFC performs many concerts, raises money for local charities, records professional CDs, holds an annual choral competition and tours the world.
+Under the leadership of David Ambrose, MFC performs many concerts, raises money for local charities, records professional CDs, holds an annual choral festival and tours the world.

 Our Mission